Balsamic Glazed Green Beans

 - GLAZE.
 Remove from heat and add half of the balsamic glaze to the skillet; toss until the beans are coated in the glaze.
 Transfer to a serving platter and serve with the remaining glaze.

-Home Chef Tips for making Balsamic Green Beans
+Home Chef Tips For Making Balsamic Green Beans

 - You’ll need a half batch of homemade balsamic glaze for the beans, so you’ll have half left to try balsamic asparagus at another meal.